Technical Information

 APIC_PASSWORD | Yes | - | APIC password |

-SITE_NAME | No | "ACI Fabric" | NetBox site name for this fabric |
+SITE_NAME | No | "ACI Fabric" | NetBox site name for this fabric.
+Ignored for device site assignment when POD_SITE_MAP is set. |

 BOOTSTRAP | No | false | When true, creates static entities only without connecting to the APIC |